 - Once approved and enrolled, the student may remain in the Ann Arbor Public Schools through graduation.
 This does not prohibit the Ann Arbor Public Schools from expelling a student for disciplinary reasons.

 - The number of seats available at each building and/or grade may be limited.

 - If the number of qualified non-resident applications eligible for acceptance exceeds the number of seats available, students who reside in the same household as students enrolled through Schools of Choice in the current school year will receive first consideration.
 A random draw system will be used to determine selection for the remaining spaces.
 A waiting list will be maintained for the remaining applications and prioritized through the random draw.

 Further Inquiries?
-Please email the AAPS Student Enrollment office at firstname.lastname@example.org or phone 734.994.2249.
+Please email (best) the AAPS Student Enrollment office at firstname.lastname@example.org or leave a voice message at 734-994.2249.